CompuCell3D/PythonScriptingManual/docs/field_secretion.rst

 .. note::

-    As we mentioned in the introductory section we switched Python functions capitalization conventions.
-For example we use ``get_field_secretor`` and not getFieldSecretor.
+    [History] As we mentioned in the introductory section, we switched capitalization conventions for Python functions.
+For example, we use ``get_field_secretor`` and not getFieldSecretor.
 However, there are function calls in the above snippet that do not follow this convention - e.g. ``secreteInsideCell``.
 This is because those functions belong to a C++ object (here, ``attr_secretor``) that is accessed through Python.
 We decided to keep those two conventions (snake-case for pure Python functions) and Pascal-case for C++ functions.
-It should help users with identification of where various functions come from.
+It provides a clue for where various functions come from.

-In the step function we obtain a handle to field secretor object that operates on diffusing field ``ATTR``.
-In the for loop where we go over all cells in the simulation we pick cells which are of type 3 (notice we use numeric value here instead of an alias).
+In the step function, we obtain a handle to field secretor object that operates on diffusing field ``ATTR``.
+In the for loop where we go over all cells in the simulation we pick cells that are of type 3 (notice we use a numeric value here instead of an alias).
 Inside the loop we use ``secreteInsideCell``, ``secreteInsideCellAtBoundary``, ``secreteOutsideCellAtBoundary``, and ``secreteInsideCellAtCOM`` member functions of the secretor object to carry out secretion in the region